margaretkroll/Who/README.md

 # Who
 Neural network trained to recognize the Doctor from Doctor Who (reboot only!).

-This will also tell you which Doctor you look most like.
+You can also upload your own photo and see which Doctor you look most like.

 https://mybinder.org/v2/gh/margaretkroll/Who/master?urlpath=%2Fapps%2FdocClassifier.ipynb